simensta/generate-subjects-from-rectangle-dropdown-annotations/generate_subject_manifest/README.md

 Script `generate_transcription_subjects.py` is run from the command line.
 To read further about the arguments required to run this script, you can run the following:

 ```
-python generate_transcription_subjects.py -h
+$ python generate_transcription_subjects.py -h
-usage: generate_transcription_subjects.py [-h]
+usage: generate_transcription_subjects.py [-h] -subject_export SUBJECT_EXPORT
-                                          subject_export reduction_export
-                                          subject_ids
+                                          -reduction_export REDUCTION_EXPORT
+                                          -subject_ids SUBJECT_IDS

 Create a new subject manifest from the rectangle+dropdown annotations for
 existing subjects

-positional arguments:
-  subject_export    The file path to the subject export from the Zooniverse
-                    project builder
-  reduction_export  The file path to the reduction export from Caesar
-  subject_ids       String of subject ids seperated by commas (no space) to be
-                    processed

 optional arguments:
   -h, --help            show this help message and exit
+  -subject_export SUBJECT_EXPORT
+                        The file path to the subject export from the
+                        Zooniverse project builder
+  -reduction_export REDUCTION_EXPORT
+                        The file path to the reduction export from Caesar
+  -subject_ids SUBJECT_IDS
+                        String of subject ids seperated by commas (no space)
+                        to be processed
 ```

-Below is an example of how to run the script:
+Below is an example of how to run the script from the command line:

 ```
 python generate_transcription_subjects.py -subject_export project-name-subjects.csv -reduction_export caesar-reduction-export.csv -subject_ids 17025343,17032151,17032161,17085641,17085656,17160441,17160652,17032225
 ```

 ## Reduction Export Fields:
-The following bullet list may be helpful in understanding the reduction export.
+The following may be helpful in understanding the fields in the Caesar reduction export.
+For a more thorough and up-to-date description, see the aggregation-for-caesar docs for the [rectangle reducer](https://aggregation-caesar.zooniverse.org/reducers.html#rectangle-reducer) and the [dropdown reducer](https://aggregation-caesar.zooniverse.org/reducers.html#dropdown-reducer)

  - **id**: Caesar Id for reducer entry
  - **reducer_key**: Key name specified for Caesar reducer